 In preparation for the 2015 ACM Awards, country star Thomas Rhett released a video montage that showed how he won his wife's hand in marriage by courting her over the course of several years.
 The video has a not-so-subtle message: stay true to your dreams and appreciate the steps it takes to achieve them.

 "Very often in life, people see the end result," reads a message at the beginning of the video.
 "They don't get to see the hard work that it took to get there..."

 The montage, which is still adorable in 2021, opens with footage from 2005, when he and future wife Lauren Akins were "just friends."
 In the subsequent footage, you see Thomas trying to impress her, once as a high school football player at the homecoming game and later as a country crooner on various couches.

 It all ends with, surprise, their marriage day in 2012, along with a caption that reads "It just goes to show...you should never give up!"

-Their marriage culminated a love story that began when the couple met in first grade and reached its final lap when Thomas wrote "marry me?" on a wine bottle.
+Their marriage culminated in a love story that began when the couple met in first grade and reached its final lap when Thomas wrote "marry me?" on a wine bottle.

 Thomas released the video in an effort to gain votes to win the 2015 ACM New Artist of the Year Award.
 Fellow country singer and Georgia native Cole Swindell won that year, but the son of singer-songwriter Rhett Akins' star has risen much higher since then, sharing 2020's ACM Entertainer of the Year with one of country music's biggest names, Carrie Underwood.

 That's not to say their lives are perfect.
-In her new book Live In Love: Growing Together Through Life's Change, Lauren admits that the couple's sought marriage counseling.
+In her New York Times best-seller Live In Love: Growing Together Through Life's Change, Lauren admits that the couple's sought marriage counseling.
 Which is to say, they're human like the rest of us.